When to use Slurm

 On the login node, inspect the cluster and claim GPUs with the standard Slurm tools:sbatch script:

 Private clusters expose nothing publicly — the SSH login is reachable only over your reservation’s WireGuard tunnel.
-Set it up once:Tear down
+Set it up once:Replace or remove a WireGuard config

 Tearing down stops the scheduler, revokes SSH login access, drains the workers, and returns the GPU nodes to your reservation.
-A torn-down or failed cluster relaunches in place.Troubleshooting
+A torn-down or failed cluster relaunches in place.Teardown interrupts running jobs and can’t be undone.
+Persist checkpoints and data to attached or external object storage first.

 Permission denied (publickey)